Appearance

 How many profiles you actually need

 Rely on your account defaults for your most-traded style — that needs no profile at all.
 Add a profile only for channels that genuinely behave differently from your baseline.
+Once you have several, the Organizing Profiles page shows how to group, filter, and sort them so the library stays manageable.

 Profiles vs per-asset overrides